 Abstract.
-Differencing of digital surface models derived from Structure from Motion (SfM) processing of airborne imagery has been used to produce SD maps with between ~2 cm to ~15 cm horizontal resolution and accuracies of +/-10 cm over relatively flat surfaces with little or no vegetation and over alpine regions.
-This study builds on these findings by testing two hypotheses across a broader range of conditions: i) that the vertical accuracy of SfM processing of imagery acquired by commercial low-cost UAV systems can be adequately modelled using conventional photogrammetric theory and ii) that SD change can be more accurately estimated by differencing s now covered elevation surfaces rather than based on differencing a

-- 15 snow covered and snow free surface.
-Seventy one UAV missions were flown over five sites, ranging from short grass to a regenerating forest, with ephemeral snow packs.
+Differencing of digital surface models derived from structure from motion (SfM) processing of airborne imagery has been used to produce snow depth (SD) maps with between ~ 2 and ~ 15 cm horizontal resolution and accuracies of ± 10 cm over relatively flat surfaces with little or no vegetation and over alpine regions.
+This study builds on these findings by testing two hypotheses across a broader range of conditions: (i) that the vertical accuracy of SfM processing of imagery acquired by commercial low-cost unmanned aerial vehicle (UAV) systems can be adequately modelled using conventional photogrammetric theory and (ii) that SD change can be more accurately estimated by differencing snow-covered elevation surfaces rather than differencing a snow-covered and snow-free surface.
+A total of 71 UAV missions were flown over five sites, ranging from short grass to a regenerating forest, with ephemeral snowpacks.
 Point cloud geolocation performance agreed with photogrammetric theory that predicts uncertainty is proportional to UAV altitude and linearly related to horizontal uncertainty.
-The root mean square difference (RMSD) over the observation period, in-comparison to the average of in-situ measurements along ~50 m transects, ranged from 1.58 cm to 10.56 cm for weekly SD and from 2.54 cm to 8.68 cm for weekly SD change.
-RMSD was not related - 20 to micro-topography as quantified by the snow free surface roughness.
-SD change uncertainty was unrelated to vegetation cover but was dominated by outliers corresponding to rapid in-situ melt or onset; the median absolute difference of SD change ranged from 0.65 cm to 2.71 cm.
-These results indicate that the accuracy of UAV based estimates of weekly snow depth change was, excepting conditions with deep fresh snow, substantially better than for snow depth and was comparable to insitu methods.
+The root-mean-square difference (RMSD) over the observation period, in comparison to the average of in situ measurements along $\sim 50 \,\mathrm{m}$ transects, ranged from 1.58 to 10.56 cm for weekly SD and from 2.54 to 8.68 cm for weekly SD change.
+RMSD was not related to microtopography as quantified by the snow-free surface roughness.
+SD change uncertainty was unrelated to vegetation cover but was dominated by outliers corresponding to rapid in situ melt or onset; the median absolute difference of SD change ranged from 0.65 to 2.71 cm.
+These results indicate that the accuracy of UAV-based estimates of weekly snow depth change was, excepting conditions with deep fresh snow, substantially better than for snow depth and was comparable to in situ methods.

-25 1 Introduction
+1 Introduction

 The temporal and spatial pattern of snow depth (SD) is of importance to hydrological, ecological and climate studies (GCOS, 2016).
-Together with representative estimates of snow density, time series of SD are indicative of changes in s now water equivalent that in turn are of importance to streamflow forecasting and management of hydroelectric resources (Clyde, 1939, Barnett et al., 2005; DeWall and Rango, 2008).
+Together with representative estimates of snow density, time series of SD are indicative of changes in snow water equivalent that in turn are of importance to streamflow forecasting and management of hydroelectric resources (Clyde, 1939; Barnett et al., 2005; DeWall and Rango, 2008).
 In many ecosystems, SD is an important determinant of winter habitat in terms of range and access to forage (Bokhorst et al., 2016).
-Snow depth also exerts an influence on local climate through insulation of permafrost and ice and global climate through its role in snow albedo feedbacks (IPCC, 2013; IPCC, 2014; Bokhorst et al., 2016).
+Snow depth also exerts an influence on local climate through insulation of permafrost and ice and global climate through its role in snow albedo feedbacks (IPCC, 2013, 2014; Bokhorst et al., 2016).